-Tucked in this wide-open sprawl is Medicine Rocks State Park, a 330-acre parcel of land that usually slips right under most visitors’ radars.
-Here, the landscape is dominated by the Great Plains Badlands and the atmosphere is quiet, peaceful, and remote.
+Tucked in this wide-open sprawl is Medicine Rocks State Park, a 330-acre parcel of land that usually slips right under most travelers’ radars.
+Here, the landscape is dominated by the Great Plains Badlands, and the atmosphere is quiet, peaceful, and remote.
 As Teddy Roosevelt wrote in his 1885 book “Hunting Trips of a Ranchman” after visiting the area, it is “as fantastically beautiful a place as I have ever seen.”

-Medicine Rocks State Park is located between the city of Baker and the small town of Ekalaka — it’s about 3.5 hours from the nearest major airport, Billings-Logan International Airport (BIL).
-It’s relatively difficult to get to, and in 2023, Medicine Rocks welcomed a little over 21,000 guests.
-For comparison, around 2.9 million people visited Glacier National Park during the same year.
+Located between the city of Baker and the small town of Ekalaka, Medicine Rocks State Park is about a 3.5-hour drive from the nearest major airport, Billings-Logan International Airport (BIL).
+It’s relatively difficult to reach, yet in 2024, Medicine Rocks welcomed more than 21,000 visitors.
+For comparison, around 3.2 million people visited Glacier National Park during the same year.
 But the lack of visitors is part of the state park’s charm.

 Alan Majchrowicz/Getty Images